Local Reef "The Kilstiffin Reef" - Legend

 Description: There is a cave above the water.
 The vertical rock face has an overhanging ledge 3–4m deep cut into it at a depth of about 12m.
 This runs around the tip of the island.
 The ledge narrows towards the back and provides a perfect home to aquatic life.
 Swim around the tip of the island to where a spectacular collection of giant boulders carpeted in dead man's fingers are propped up against the side of the island.
 It is possible to swim beneath some of these, stopping to look out at shoals of pollack swimming by.

 The Puffing Holes (Aran Island)

 Description: This dive is an underwater chasm in the limestone which extends for at least 120 m and is closed at one end.
 Although they cannot be seen from underwater, it is believed that the cave eventually leads to the puffing holes which are visible high on the shore above.
-Divers should not venture more than 10 or 15 m into the entrance without advanced training and planning and using appropriate cave diving techniques.
-Under the right conditions this dive is exhilarating and unrivalled, but is definitely not one for the faint hearted.
+Divers should not venture more than 10 or 15 m into the entrance without advanced training and planning and use appropriate cave diving techniques.
+Under the right conditions, this dive is exhilarating and unrivalled but is definitely not one for the faint-hearted.